-Finally, if you're paddles are worn-down, the scraper blade underneath the snow blower is probably done too.
+Finally, if your paddles are worn-down, the scraper blade underneath the snowblower is probably done too.
 While replacing worn paddles is important, the scraper bar is important too.